milenabelosevic/milenabelosevic.github.io/publications.md

 **Belosevic Milena** & Buschmeier Hendrik (2024).
 Modeling the use-mention distinction in LLM-generated grounding acts.
 In: Bernardi R, Breitholtz E, Riccardi G, eds.
 Proceedings of the 28th Workshop on the Semantics and Pragmatics of Dialogue.
 Trento: University of Trento; 2024: 169-171. <https://www.semdial.org/anthology/Z24-Belosevic_semdial_0020.pdf>

-### Accepted / In Press
-**Belosevic, Milena** (angenommen).
-Identifying stance-bearing keywords in public debates with instruction-tuned language models. *Anthology of Computers and the Humanities*.

 ### Talks (selected)
 - 03/2024: Arndt-Lappe, S.; Belosevic, M.; Blessing, A.; Deeg, T.; Eichel, A.; Schulte im Walde, S. *„Merci Jens“ and „Villen-Spahn“.
 The evaluative semantics of personal name compounds in German*.
 Workshop *Unlocking Evaluative Morphology*, HU Berlin.